swiftlang/swift-evolution/proposals/0258-property-wrappers.md

     var someInt: Int { /* access via $someInt.value */ }
     ```

-### Type inference with delegates
+### Type inference with wrappers

-Type inference for properties with delegates involves both the type
+Type inference for properties with wrappers involves both the type
-annotation of the original property (if present) and the delegate
+annotation of the original property (if present) and the wrapper
 type, using the initialization of the synthesized stored property.
 For
 example: